Last Updated on 11/08/24 by Rose Palmer

 Prego Pizzeria – I love Princess’ Neapolitan pizza.
 They usually offered cheese, pepperoni, and a daily special pizza that I could get by the slice.

-Mermaid’s Tail Bar– The spot to get sodas and drinks to go with that pizza or burger from next door.
+Mermaid’s Tail Bar– the spot to get sodas and drinks to go with that pizza or burger from next door.

-Neptune’s Reef and Pool – Outdoor pool with two hot tubs and lots of deck space with loungers.
+Neptune’s Reef and Pool – outdoor pool with two hot tubs and lots of deck space with loungers.
 Note that when we were cruising during high waves, this pool was closed off but the hot tubs were open.

 Swirls ice cream – I could get vanilla or chocolate soft serve ice cream all day.
 This area was also where the fresh juice bar was located.

-Calypso Reef and Pool and Bar – Large pool with two hot tubs and lots of lounge chairs in a glass covered conservatory.
+Calypso Reef and Pool and Bar – a large pool with two hot tubs and lots of lounge chairs in a glass covered conservatory.
 When it was cold and windy outside, this space was more temperate than the outdoor pool area.
 Note that when we were cruising during high waves, this pool was closed but the hot tubs were open.

-Horizon Terrace and Outriggers Bar – Outdoor seating area outside the Horizons court buffet with a bar for drinks.
+Horizon Terrace and Outriggers Bar – outdoor seating area outside the Horizons court buffet with a bar for drinks.

 Deck 15 – Sun